Roger Williams Limited Edition Gold Piano - Steinway & Sons

 Roger and his Gold Records

-Over five decades, Williams’ hits charted Billboard, including Born Free, Impossible Dream, Maria, Lara’s Theme, Till, Near You, Almost Paradise, Two Different Worlds, Nadia’s Theme, and Somewhere in Time.
-Over his career, Williams recorded over 100 albums, with 38 hit albums and 22 hit singles.
+Over five decades, Williams’ hits charted on Billboard, including Born Free, Impossible Dream, Maria, Lara’s Theme, Till, Near You, Almost Paradise, Two Different Worlds, Nadia’s Theme, and Somewhere in Time.

 Undeniably one of the greatest pianists of the 20th Century.
 His illustrious career in music is unparalleled.